jsenv/file-size-impact/readme.md

 > "The size after merge is `127.83KB` and pull request adds `6.84KB` representing an increase of `5.65%` of the size before merge."

+# Installation

+This section explains how integrate file size impact to pull requests on GitHub.
+If you want to configure a GitHub workflow follow [Configuring a GitHub workflow](#Configuring-a-GitHub-workflow), otherwise follow [Configuring a workflow](#Configuring-a-workflow).

-# Configuring a GitHub workflow
+## Configuring a GitHub workflow

 You need: